lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 Lastly, for a self consistant LDA-ASA calculation **lm**{: style="color: blue"} is invoked with **-vnit**>1 so that:

-    $ lm -vnite=20 ctrl.pbte
+    $ lm -vnit=20 ctrl.pbte

-The message at the end of the standard output will indicate if self-consistency has been achieved, which in this case it has.
+You should see "Jolly good show" at the end of the standard output will indicate if self-consistency has been achieved, which in this case it has.